-The Company is in the process of obtaining sales agreements for scandium products produced from our Nyngan Scandium Project.
+The Company plans to obtain sales agreements for scandium products produced from our Nyngan Scandium Project.
 Our focus is on the use of scandium as an alloying ingredient in aluminum-based products.
-The specific scandium product forms we intend to sell from the Nyngan project include both scandium oxide (Sc2O3) and aluminum-scandium master alloys (Al-Sc 2%).
+The specific scandium product forms we intend to sell from the Nyngan project include both scandium oxide ( $Sc_2O_3$ ) and aluminum-scandium master alloys (Al-Sc 2%).